-Validation of Credit In order to insure effective planning of a graduate program, usually not more than nine hours of graduate credit acquired at the University of Vermont as a non-degree student prior to admission to the Graduate College may be validated on the students record as applicable toward the credit requirements of an advanced degree.
+Validation of Credit In order to insure effective planning of a graduate program, not more than nine hours of graduate credit acquired at the University of Vermont as a non-degree student prior to admission to the Graduate College may be validated on the students record as applicable toward the credit requirements of an advanced degree.
 Validation of credit is subject to the same restrictions as stated for transfer of credit.
-If an applicant is enrolled as a non-degree student in appropriate graduate courses during the semester in which his application is approved for admittance, these credits, up to a maximum of 6 hours, will also be applied to his degree program and do not reduce the number of validation credits available.
+If an applicant is enrolled as a non-degree student in appropriate graduate courses during the semester in which the application is approved for admittance, these credits, up to a maximum of 6 hours, will also be applied to the degree program and do not reduce the number of validation credits available.

 Conferring of Degrees Degrees are conferred only at Commencement at the end of the academic year.
-If a student has completed all the requirements for a degree prior to that time, he will be issued a letter certifying that he has completed his graduate degree program and that the degree will be conferred at the next Commencement.
+If a student has completed all the requirements for a degree prior to that time, a letter will be issued certifying that the graduate degree program has been completed and that the degree will be conferred at the next Commencement.